Selected as one of the Seven Best Food and Wine Adventure trips by away.com.

-Perfect for cyclists who prefer shorter distances and non-hilly terrain.
+Perfect for cyclists who prefer non-hilly terrain.
 Bicycle paths allow us to enter and exit towns easily.

 NotesIf this sounds great but you'd like a shorter tour check out our Cycling Italy's Culinary Delights: Emilia Romagna tour, which shortens this itinerary by 3 days.

 |May 18 - 28, 2015||TBA||TBA||Book It|

 |*We are happy to match solo travelers who would like to share a room with someone of the same gender.
 If no match exists, due to hotel pricing, we will charge 50% of the single supplement rate.
 This fee will be collected at the time of the final payment.
 If a roommate assignment is available this fee will be refunded at the conclusion of the tour.|